HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 Most sites do not use these valuable signals, with 71.9% of desktop pages and 71.8% of mobile pages missing image-loading properties.
 The most adopted attribute was `loading="lazy"`.
 [Lazy loading](https://web.dev/articles/browser-level-image-lazy-loading) is a technique that defers the loading of non-critical elements on a web page until they are needed.
 This helps reduce the page weight and conserves bandwidth and system resources.
 This tag was used for 24.6% of mobile pages and 24.3% of desktop pages in 2024.
 The increased adoption can likely be attributed to [loading attributes becoming a web standard](https://caniuse.com/loading-lazy-attr).

 The counterpart to `lazy` loading is [`eager` loading](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#eager).
 A browser `eager`loads images by default.
-A image with the `eager` attribute and an image without any loading attribute will behave the same. `eager` loading was the second most used property in 2024, but only appeared on 3.4% of mobile pages and 3.6% of desktop pages.
+Therefore, an image with the `eager` attribute and an image without any loading attribute will behave the same.
+In 2024, `eager` loading was the second most used property, but only appeared on 3.4% of mobile pages and 3.6% of desktop pages.

 {{ figure_markup(
   image="desktop-image-loading-property.png",